2011 Northampton Borough Council election: Ward results

 The number in brackets after the ward name is the number of councillors to be elected.
 An asterisk after the name (*) indicate the candidate was elected.
-Candidates are list in order of number of votes.
+Candidates are listed in order of number of votes.
 'Turnout' indicates the number of ballot papers issued followed by the percentage of registered voters voting.
 Votes could be cast for 1 up to 3 candidates in some cases, though voting for more than the specified number would disqualify the ballot paper.
-Several wards were changed in 2011 from those in 2007 - it is therefore not possible to indicate all gains and holds in some cases.
+Several wards were changed in 2011 from those in 2007 – it is therefore not possible to indicate all gains and holds in some cases.